Optimising Tracheostomy Outcomes

 Learning Outcomes Learning Outcomes

-• To explore the physiological adaptations that occur with tracheostomy in relation to communication, respiration, eating and drinking
+• To explore the physiological adaptations with tracheostomy in relation to communication, respiration, eating and drinking

 • To be introduced to new frontiers in teaching and learning methods to enhance tracheostomy education